domoticz/domoticz/dzVents/documentation/README.md

 A list of one ore more time 'rules' like `every minute` or `at 17:*`.
 See [*timer* trigger rules](#timer_trigger_rules).
 If any or the rules matches with the current time/date then your execute function is called.
 E.g.: `on = { timer = { 'between 30 minutes before sunset and 30 minutes after sunrise' } }`.

 #### variables = { ... }
 A list of one or more user variable-names as defined in Domoticz ( *Setup > More options > User variables*).
-If any of the variables listed here changes, the script is executed.
+If any of the variables listed here changes, the script is executed. **Note**: Script will only execute when this variable is updated directly by dzVents or by a JSON.
+If updated with a standard Lua script (using commandArray) or in combination with a time option like afterXXX no event will be triggered.

 #### security = { ... }
 A list of one or more of these security states: